Finding Summer Plans for Teens

-And if your teen announces that his plan is to read books all summer while lying on the couch (as my middle son did at age 15)?
+And if your teen announces that his summer plan is to read books all summer while lying on the couch (as my middle son did at age 15)?
 Go for it if you can make it work.
 Bradley suggests saying something like, “Gosh, it would never have occurred to me as a teen to read all summer.
 I’m really impressed with that.”
 Plan a way to check in from time to time on his progress.
 In this way, “You are affirming him and his uniqueness apart from you.”

-3. Planning for Tweens and Younger Teens
+3. Planning Summer Activities for Young Teens and Tweens

 Tweens and younger teenagers are in a tough spot.
 They are not able to work—teenagers need to be a minimum of 15 to work in most states—and they tend to feel that going to the local day camp they’ve been attending since kindergarten is too babyish.
 “Pre-teens, 11 to 14, are in a really important transitional phase,” says Schonert-Reichl.
 “There is a change in cognition, empathy, and being able to think about their future.
 But they are also highly self-conscious and worry about what others think about them.”